-- You must apply to the court to annul the marriage by presenting a ‘Writ for Nullity’ within a reasonable period of time.
-In many cases this will be within three years of the marriage.
+You must apply to the Court to annul the marriage by presenting a ‘Writ of Nullity’ within three years of marriage.

-- The grounds for obtaining an annulment in Singapore are not always straight-forward and you will need to discuss your particular circumstances with a family law specialist.
+The grounds for obtaining an annulment in Singapore are not always straight-forward and you are advised to discuss your particular circumstances with a qualified and experienced family lawyer.

-If you are eligible and the case is uncontested (i.e. both parties agree to the annulment) it will take between four to six months to process on average.
+If the case is uncontested (i.e. both parties agree to the annulment) it will take between four to six months to process on average.

-- Unlike a divorce, which, if it is uncontested is usually does not require parties to attend Court, an annulment requires you to make a Court appearance.
+Unlike a divorce, which, if uncontested usually does not require parties to attend Court, an annulment requires you to attend Court.

 In a case of an uncontested annulment, the average fixed fee will be around S$2,500 (inclusive of GST and Court fees).

 Where the annulment is contested, both time and cost are likely to increase, with the full amount varying according to the complexity of the case.
 In this situation, you would be well advised to get the help of a good family lawyer.
 Our team at Yeo Law has assisted many clients with their annulments and will be able to guide you through this often delicate process with insight and sensitivity.